mattzeunert/FromJS/CONTRIBUTING.md

 Run `npm install` to install dependencies.

 Then, in two separate terminal windows, run `npm run webpack` and `npm run server`.
-Then go to [http://localhost:7500/demos/index.html](http://localhost:7500/demos/index.html).
+Then you can inspect any HTML page relative to the project root directly, e.g. [http://localhost:7500/demos/backbone-todomvc/index.html](http://localhost:7500/demos/backbone-todomvc/index.html).

 ### Unit / Integration Tests